elan0baharie/Artemis-Project/README.md

         2. Atom TypeScript Package

-2. Viewing and Editing this Application
+2. Viewing this Application

     1. Clone down this application locally

+    2. Install the required dependencies

+    3. Take the application live

+3. Editing this Application

 # Getting Started